davisdude/slp2mp4/README.md

 Notes:

 - Adding scoreboards can be slow and CPU-intensive
-- Scoreboards are only generated for directory-based run modes
+- Scoreboards are only generated for `directory` and `zip` run modes
+    - In `directory` mode, if `slp2mp4` finds a `context.json` file, it assumes that all replays in the directory have a `context.json` entry.
+(I.e. adding files to a folder reported by replay-manager is unsupported and will break things).
 - Scoreboards will not be generated if a `context.json` file is not found
 - Currently, only sets reported with startgg data are supported